Landlord Best Practices

 3. If you rent your property for 30 days or less and do not use a rental property manager, you must apply for a Sales Tax permit from the RI Division of Taxation and file sales and hotel/motel tax returns monthly.
 If your rental property manager collects the rents, he or she is responsible for remitting sales and hotel/motel taxes.

-4. Although issues occur during the winter student rental period, they also can occur during the summer.
-Summer issues sometimes involve overcrowding, loud noise and damages, so be sure to include any restrictions like no pets, no smoking, no RVs, no boats, no parking on the lawns, no fireworks, etc. in your lease.
+5. Although issues occur during the winter student rental period, they also can occur during the summer.
+Summer issues sometimes involve overcrowding, loud noise and damages, so be sure to include any restrictions like no pets, no smoking, no RVs, no boats, no parking on the lawns, no fireworks, no fire pits, etc. in your lease.

-8. Renters are now looking for free wireless internet, cable, flat screen HD tvs, air conditioning, queen size beds, gas grille and beach chairs and toys.
+9. Renters are now looking for free wireless internet, cable, flat-screen HD TVs, air conditioning, queen size beds, gas grille and beach chairs and toys.
 Providing these will increase the attractiveness of your rental.

 Narragansett Town Ordinances